 For the CTIndex test, if all QC and QA are greater than 80 for SuperPave mixes and greater than 190 for SMA mixes, then results are considered comparable regardless of difference.

 QA RTIndex results shall be within ±15 percent of the QC testing that falls nearest.
+Run Hamburgs if they don’t compare.

 Follow current procedures to check for sampling or testing errors by either party.